Updated: Aug 28

-Hormone balance is Key to good health but do you know that your hormones aren't just the "sex hormones" eg progesterone, testosterone, oestrogen etc? they are also your:
+Hormone balance is Key to good health but do you know that your hormones aren't just the "sex hormones" eg progesterone, testosterone, oestrogen, etc? they are also your:

 Thyroid hormones (TSH, T4 T3)

-Blood sugars hormone (insulin) plus many others (refer to image below)!
+Blood sugars hormone (insulin) plus many others!

 Your hormones affect how you feel every day, both physically and emotionally; therefore they are essential to get right so you can improve your weight, energy, sleep, fertility, and mood.
 Hormone balance is a Long-Term Game When correcting a hormone imbalance naturally we can't just go give hormones as this doesn't fix the problem that's causing the imbalance in the first place.
-What we need to do is go and heal, feed and or detox the organs that are responsible for maintaining balanced hormones, plus adjust our diet, and lifestyle to support these organs to heal.
+What we need to do is go and heal, feed, and or detox the organs that are responsible for maintaining balanced hormones, plus adjust our diet, and lifestyle to support these organs to heal.

 "The main organs we need to support are: Liver, Thyroid, Digestion, and Adrenals + we need to reduce stress, eat a diet that balances blood sugars and avoid chemicals of all types"

 Toxins/liver stress: Exposure to chemicals and environmental toxins known as xeno-oestrogens act in a similar way to oestrogen and this can cause/contribute to sex hormone imbalances.
-These + synthetic hormones also over load the liver.
+These + synthetic hormones also overload the liver.
 A burdened liver struggles to break the toxins down, contributing to hormones problems.
 Blood sugar levels: When you eat a diet that's too high in carbs (sugar), not enough protein or fats or you eat too late your blood sugar levels can crash.
-This can cause your body to go into survival mode again and results in the body releasing more stress hormones - affecting fertility, weight, energy and mood.
+This can cause your body to go into survival mode again and results in the body releasing more stress hormones - affecting fertility, weight, energy, and mood.
 WHAT TO DO?
 Keep it simple!
-1. Eat a clean, non processed diet 2.
+1. Eat a clean, non-processed diet 2.
 Reduce stress 3.
 Support liver health (I can help with this) 4.
-Get your Hormones Tested - it's always good to get a reference point so you can see if theres been any change or not.
+Get your Hormones Tested - it's always good to get a reference point so you can see if there's been any change or not.

 If you want to get your hormones tested please contact me for more details.
 XXX Hannah